hernantz/blog/content/its-the-competition-stupid.md

 ## Notes
+If history teaches us anything, it’s that governments are always right, and they always do what’s in the best interest of the people, even at the expense of their own political agenda.
+In every situation, the answer is always more government and more regulation.
+If there are six billion people in the world, then all six billion should work for the government.
+More, if we could.
+And there should be at least twice as many laws as there are people in the world.
+And with more laws means more lawyers, so it’s a double benefit.
+It’s a win-win for both the government and the citizens, which of course there won’t be because in this utopian dream there are no citizens, there is only the government.
+The best part is the taxes will be super high, but they’re paid in full by the printing presses of the Geodesic Dome Society.
+Full benefits, zero unemployment, no chance of being fired, and a world so efficient it would make Rube Goldberg look like Fred Taylor or Henry Ford.
+Jarod Kintz

+the odds of succeding with top-down planning are low.

+Using mantras like seize the means of production, let the free market solve the problem, education should be free, etc are hollow and vague, without proper context, hypotesis and facts.

+A society where experimentation and decent are the core values, enabled by freedom understood as a very limited set of artificial impossitions, and guided by humility, to accept that one does not have all the answers.

 Open cities project?
 Search for committed suicide because socialism had arrived.
 As John Hick once stated, God allows suffering, by creating us "imperfect and immature", so